Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Secret Code of the Hebrew Alphabet

-The Awesome Mystery of the Hebrew "HAY"[h] and "VAV"[w]
+The Awesome Mystery of the Hebrew "HAY"[h] and "VAV"[v]

 by HOIM Staff

-Unlike English and other languages, the Hebrew language, and the writing of the Hebrew Scriptures, contains special "codes" involved in the very usages of certain letters, and a careful study of these usages leads to new insights concerning YEHOVAH God's Plan of redemption.
+Unlike English and other languages, the Hebrew language, and the writing of the Hebrew Scriptures, contains special "codes" involved in the very usages of certain letters, and a careful study of these usages leads to new insights concerning YEHOVAH God's Plan of redemption for His people Israel.